Ragtown, California

 Ragtown was a mining town, now a ghost town, in the Mojave Desert, San Bernardino County, California, United States.
 John Sutter found gold in the Bagdad-Chase area in about 1898.
+Ragtown was also the site of the Old Pete Mine.

+Ragtown, existed just north of Stedman, California (Stedman was established first, and Ragtown's development was closely related to Stedman's) on Bagdad Chase Road.
+Ragtown's name was derived from the many tents that served as its residents sleeping quarters, as well as its infamy as a red-light district, as a ragtown was another word for that.

+Ragtown is classified as a cold desert under the Köppen climate classification.

+Abandonment

+Little remains of Ragtown except a few building foundations, a trash midden, and a boulder-lined dirt road, as well as the Old Pete Mine.

-A plaque in memory of this place is installed by E Clampus Vitus on May 3, 1981, about six miles south of Ludlow, California.
+A plaque in memory of this historical place is installed by E Clampus Vitus on May 3, 1981, about six miles south of Ludlow, California.